remirror/remirror/packages/jest-remirror/readme.md

 ### Quick setup

-For a quick and simple setup add the following to your jest.config.js file.
+For a quick setup add the following to your jest.config.js file.

 ```js
 /* jest.config.js */